hash-cool/HAckathOn/README.md

-# com.coursera - Major Project
+# com.coursera - Coursera Project

 This repository contains a Selenium-based automation framework for testing web applications.
 The project is built using Java, TestNG, Maven, and other essential libraries.
 It includes features like test reporting, logging, and data-driven testing.